 The original languages in which Scriptures were written – the Old Testament in Hebrew and the New Testament in Greek – don’t support calling the Garden of Eden “perfect.”
 I’m certainly no expert in the Biblical languages, but I did do some research and can at least offer a layman’s perspective…

-In Greek, there are also a few words that can be translated “perfect,” but none of them are applied to the Garden of Eden.
+In Greek, there are also a few words that are typically translated “perfect,” but none of them are applied to the Garden of Eden.
 The adjective τέλειος is the primary Greek word for “perfect” in the Scriptures, occurring 48x in one form or another in the GNT (Greek New Testament) and 66x in the LXX (the Septuagint; the primary Greek translation of the Hebrew Old Testament, created in the 1st or 2nd century BC).
-When these terms are used, the vast majority of the time, they are translated “perfect” or “complete,” and refer to God Himself, to God’s will (e.g. Romans 12:2), to God’s expectation of our righteousness (e.g. Matthew 5:48), as an abstract concept of perfection (e.g. 1 Corinthians 13:10), etc. But to my knowledge, it is never used to describe Eden or human existence, other than as it is being sanctified and moved by God toward heaven.
+When these terms are used, the vast majority of the time, they are translated “perfect” or “complete,” and refer to God Himself, to God’s will (e.g. Romans 12:2), to God’s expectation of our righteousness (e.g. Matthew 5:48), as an abstract concept of perfection (e.g. 1 Corinthians 13:10), etc. But to my knowledge, it is never used to describe Eden or human existence.

 Argument from Augustine: Able vs. Unable to Sin

 Now, contrast this with the first parents’ lives as a resident of Eden.
 They enjoyed freedom as well, the freedom to live in accordance with their nature.
 But that nature was such that they may or may not sin at any given moment, depending on how the mood struck them.
 In heaven, our new nature in Christ will be fully realized, and we will also be completely free to live according to it … always and only choosing what glorifies God.
-Put another way, we will always want only to do right, and will do it.
+Put another way, we will always want only to do right, have the power to carry it out, and then will actually do it.
 No more conflict, internal or external.
 No more struggle.
 No more rebellion.
+Awesome!

 It seems obvious to me that, if these are accurate portrayals of New Jerusalem and Old Eden, that I’d much rather have New Jerusalem.
 Wouldn’t you?
 And if so, then I think you’d agree with me that New Jerusalem is vastly superior to Old Eden.
 The τέλειος (perfection, completion, maturity, fulfillment) of our new natures, purchased by the blood of Christ, is vastly preferable to the inevitably-temporary, fundamentally-coincidental sinlessness Adam and Eve experienced in Eden.